cesarcori/cesarcori.github.io/src/content/blog/2025-03-27-Reading-files-from-JavaScript.md

 pubDate: '2025-03-27'
 ---

-I was trying trying to get a list into array of the filename of the directory, and I decided to search on Internet.
-The internet recomend me that use fs.readdir:
+I was trying trying to get a list of filenames from a directory into an array, so I decided to look for a solucion on the Internet for a solution.
+I found the following method: `fs.readdir`:

     fs.readdir(directoryPath, (err, files) => {
       if (err) {